bobbingwide/written/readme.txt

 == Change Log ==
+= 0.1.2 =
+* Changed: Force social links into a vertical list using a narrow column
+* Changed: Update screenshot of 'Written' post rather than page.
+* Changed: Add custom.css copied from genesis-hm #10
+* Changed: Add missing social icons as listed by [bw_follow_me alt=0],#1

 = 0.1.1 =
-* Changed: Style featured image as Grows #1
+* Changed: Style featured image as Grows,#1

 = 0.1.0 =
 * Changed: Set metadates paragraph size to extra-small